May's Bounty

 May's Bounty is a cricket ground situated along Bounty Road in Basingstoke, Hampshire, England.
 The ground is compact and is lined on all sides by trees, with its northern side overlooked by residential housing.
 The Bounty was used intermittently by Hampshire County Cricket Club in the early 20th-century, before Hampshire began to play there annually from 1966 to 2000.

 The ground is owned by the Basingstoke Sports and Social Club and is used in club cricket by Basingstoke and North Hants Cricket Club.
 The ground has a capacity for major matches of 2,500, while its end names are called the Town End to the north and the Castlefield End to the south.

 History

-Cricket has been played in Basingstoke since at least 1817, likely at Basingstoke Common, with cricket first being played at May's Bounty in 1855.
-The current Basingstoke and North Hants Cricket Club was founded in 1865, with the club playing at May's Bounty since then.
+Cricket has been played in Basingstoke since at least 1817, likely at Basingstoke Common, with cricket first being played at May's Bounty, then known as The Folly, in 1855.
+The current Basingstoke and North Hants Cricket Club was founded in 1865, with the club playing at May's Bounty since its formation.
 The first match which was recorded at the ground saw Basingstoke play a United South of England Eleven.
 The ground was originally known as The Folly, but was renamed in honour of Lt Col John May, a member of a Basingstoke family of brewers, who bought The Folly from Thomas Burberry in 1880 to preserve it for sporting use, with the ground being donated to the cricket club playing there as a gift or "Bounty".
 It was around this time that a thatched roof pavilion was constructed in 1877.
 This was replaced by the current pavilion in 1901.